abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 ## Merging partial DDB, DFPT POT and DEN files

-The first steps are similar to the ones used in the [eph4zpr tutorial](../tutorial/eph4zpr.md) First of all, we merge the partial DDB files containg the dynamical matrix evaluated for different $\qq$-points and atomic perturbations by executing
+The first steps are similar to the ones used in the [eph4zpr tutorial](../tutorial/eph4zpr.md).
+First, we merge the partial DDB files containing the dynamical matrix evaluated for different $\mathbf{q}$-points and atomic perturbations by executing:

 ```sh
 mrgddb < teph4zpr_gwpt_1.abi